Jessica Warchal-King, curator-inhale performance series

 Weiwei Ma is a Chinese dancer, teacher, and choreographer who started professional Chinese dance training at age eleven.
 She studied choreography at The Chinese People's Liberation Army (PLA) Academy of Arts where she graduated with a BFA degree.
 Before coming to Philadelphia, Weiwei taught Chinese classical dance and choreography at Beijing Contemporary Music Academy.
 Weiwei recently graduated with her MFA degree from Temple University in Philadelphia, PA.
 One of her works was selected in 2015 for performances at Boyer College, which she represented at the 2016 ACDFA conference in Brockport, NY.
 Weiwei's choreography embraces both "Chineseness" and "Americanness", as she tries to find a way to balance technique and artistry through her personal experiences.
 Weiwei has been a member of Kun-Yang Lin/Dancers since 2013.

 Annielille, "Ani" is a native of the Philippines.
 She has danced with the Cleo Parker Robinson Dance Ensemble (Denver, CO), and Dallas Black Dance Theater (Dallas, TX).
 She has worked with Katherine Dunham, Donald McKayle, Eleo Pomare, Diane McIntyre, Alonzo King, Ronald K. Brown, Chuck Davis and many others.
 As a choreographer, Annielille's works have been commissioned by Dance Place (DC), Dance Canvas (Atlanta), Richmond Dance Festival (VA), Dumbo Dance Festival (NY), Appomattox Governor's School for the Arts (VA) and Velocity Dance Festival (DC).
-Annielille is also a proud mother of 8 year-old, Malaya Cassandra Kollman.
+Annielille is also a proud mother of 9 year-old, Malaya Cassandra Kollman.
+She joined Kun-Yang Lin/Dancers in 2015.

 Grace Stern grew up in Nebraska and began her training at the Omaha Academy of Ballet.
 In 2012 she received a BFA from the University of North Carolina School of the Arts.
 Along with school, her education included American Theater Ballet, Hubbard Street, Summer Stages, and Ballet Magnificat intensives.
 She has had the privilege of working with and performing works by Janis Brenner, Doug Elkins, Maurya Kerr, Jose Limon, Alwin Nikolais, Helen Simoneau, Olive Prince, Myra Brazell as well as others.
-Grace is enjoying her second season with Kun-Yang Lin/Dancers!
+Grace joined Kun-Yang Lin/Dancers in 2015.

 Frank Leone was born and raised in Westchester, New York.
 He attended Point Park University where he obtained a BA in dance with a duel concentration in jazz and modern.
 While at school he had the opportunity to perform works by Bill T. Jones, Ohad Naharin, Randy Duncan, Terrence Marling, Dwight Rhoden and many more.
 Other educational programs include San Francisco Conservatory of Dance and Parsons Dance.
 After graduating in 2014, Frank joined Norwegian Cruise Line as a production dancer/aerialist.
 Following that year, Frank moved back to New York and was given the opportunity to work with shawnbibledanceco., Valerie Green/ Dance Entropy, Roschman Dance, and Zullo/RawMovement.
-Frank now resides in Philadelphia and is thrilled for his first season with KYL/D!
+Frank joined Kun-Yang Lin/Dancers in 2016.

 A Philadelphia native, Francis Markocki began his training at the age of fifteen.
 Since then, he has performed at events such as the Philadelphia Thanksgiving Day Parade, the Disney World Parade, and multiple Temple University concerts, among other performances.
 Francis graduated with his BFA in Dance from Temple University in 2016.
 He is a certified M’singha Wuti instructor in the Umfundalai Dance Technique, for which he studied under its founder Dr. Kariamu Welsh.
-Francis is currently dancing and training with Kun-Yang Lin/Dancers and Nickerson-Rossi Dance.
-He is a dance teacher as well as an aspiring choreographer and holds interests in arts administration and dance production.
+Francis is a dance teacher as well as an aspiring choreographer and holds interests in arts administration and dance production.
+Francis previously danced and trained with Nickerson-Rossi Dance.
+He joined Kun-Yang Lin/Dancers as an apprentice in 2016 and became a company member in 2017.

 Dance Artist ALUMNI